 - Discord started as an app for gamers, but it has branched out to become a general use platform where users chat about various topics

-- Users can access the app via their internet browser, PC, or mobile device
+- Users can access the service via an internet browser, PC, or mobile device

-- Users playing the same game can set up Discord groups to communicate during live gameplay (they can continue to communicate, even when they aren’t playing)
+- While playing a game like Minecraft or Roblox, users can set up and share Discord groups to communicate with other players during the live gameplay, then continue to communicate (even when they aren’t playing)

-- Users can send videos, photos, GIFs, text, and music through the app
+- Users can send videos, audio, photos, GIFs, texts, and music through the app

 - Discord users can connect with others by:

-- Creating their own private server and inviting friends
+- ~Create their own private server and invite their friends

 Why should parents care?

-- Cyberbully can be an issue when players belittle other players or exclude friends from group chats
+- Cyberbullying can be an issue when users belittle other users or exclude friends from group chats

 - Students can easily come across abusive language in chats

 - To view content that is tagged NSFW (Not Suitable For Wumpus/Work), users must confirm that they are 18 or older